joao-gabriel-gois/serverless-certificate/README.md

 > **Requirements**: NodeJS `lts/fermium (v.14.x)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

-You also need to have serverless installed in your machine, please check instructions here: [Getting Started with Serverless](https://serverless.com/framework/docs/getting-started)
+You also need to install serverless in your machine, please check instructions here: [Getting Started with Serverless](https://serverless.com/framework/docs/getting-started)

 ### Cloning this project: